Friday, February 2, 2024

 This brings me to the second major reason - or set of reasons because the first reason I gave was in fact more than just one - why we should have listened better to Robert Triffin.
 This second set of reasons has to do with Triffin’s view on the role of economists, with the ethics of economics, with the human drive, the man-made rules and the political power behind economics.
 All in economics is the result of what people do, individually, and collectively.

-natural laws in economics as in the natural sciences, only human laws.
+There are no natural laws in economics as in the natural sciences, only human laws.
 If we want to change things in the economy, we have to change human actions, human thoughts, human behaviour.
 Economics is the result of human actions.
 As Triffin said to me when I interviewed him in the mid-1980s, “Just as Clemenceau once said that war is much too serious a thing to be left to the generals, I think the economy is far too serious a thing to be left to the economists.”

 Triffin was moved by concern with people and was moved by concern with countries, not one country but all countries of the world.
 He considered himself a world citizen.
 Triffin was a “committed” economist, an economist committed to a “cause”.
 He was the kind of economist of whom we had too few and still have too few.